notaryproject/notaryproject.dev/content/en/docs/quickstart.md

 ## Generate a test key and self-signed certificate

 Use `notation cert generate-test` to generate a test RSA key for signing artifacts, and a self-signed X.509 test certificate for verifying artifacts.

-**IMPORTANT**: Self-signed certificates should be used for development purposes only and should not be used in production environments.
+Please note the self-signed certificate should be used for testing or development purposes only.

 The following command generates a test key and a self-signed X.509 certificate.
 With the `--default` flag, the test key is set as a default signing key.
 The self-signed X.509 certificate is added to a named trust store `wabbit-networks.io` of type `ca`.